Maygik/repo-MoreHead/README.md

 5. **Place your model inside A and adjust to a suitable position**.

 6. **Drag A to the `Project` window to create a prefab**.
+   > <mark>⚠️ Note: Please avoid adding collider components to decoration models as they may affect character physics, causing rotation issues or unstable movements.
+For collision interactions, consider alternative techniques.</mark>

 7. **Run `Tools → Head Decorations Builder`**, drag your A prefab (or more, batch export is supported) into the script panel, and select the corresponding part from step 3, then **click `Add Model to List`**.
-   > <mark>Make sure to select the correct body part (head/neck/body/world) that matches where you placed your decoration.</mark>
+   > <mark>Make sure to select the correct body part (head/neck/body/hip/world) that matches where you placed your decoration.</mark>

 8. **Click `Build All AssetBundle`**, then locate the `[your decoration name].hhh` file in the `AssetBundles` folder.
    > <mark>Only the `.hhh` file is needed for installation.
 Other generated files can be ignored.</mark>